-Meet with our full-time librarian or browse our large lending libraries, where you can borrow books, CD's and DVD's, for up to six months.
+Meet with our full-time librarian or browse our large lending libraries, where you can borrow books for six months.

 A diagnosis of advanced cancer is a time for the patient and everyone they love to have the difficult conversation about their wishes for end of life care.